-This Charter is a policy document that sets out the respective roles, responsibilities, and authorities of the ORCID Board of Directors (both individually and collectively) and officers in setting the direction, management and control of the organization.
-This document reflects and is governed by ORCID’s Certificate of Incorporation and IRS 501c3 tax-exempt regulations, and incorporates our mission, values and principles.
+This Charter is a policy document that sets out the respective roles, responsibilities, and authorities of the ORCID Board of Directors (both individually and collectively) and Officers in setting the direction, management and control of the organization.
+This document reflects and is governed by ORCID’s status as a non-profit organization incorporated in the US State of Delaware, and the US IRS 501c3 tax-exempt regulations, and incorporates our mission, values and principles.
 It provides additional details to the ORCID Bylaws, which govern in the event of a conflict.

 Directors are charged under Delaware law with the duties of obedience, care and loyalty:

 - Duty of Obedience: Directors must at all times be faithful to ORCID’s mission and have a firm understanding of that mission.
 The Board must take actions that are consistent with the central values and principles of the organization, and Directors are charged with ensuring the funds raised are spent to fulfill ORCID’s mission accordingly.

 - Duty of Care: a Director owes a duty to exercise reasonable care and prudence when making a decision as a member of the Board.
 This duty requires a Director to demand good information, ask hard questions, and participate in scheduled meetings.

 - Duty of Loyalty: a Director must give undivided allegiance when making decisions affecting the organization.
 This means a Director must always act in the best interest of ORCID and cannot use non-public information obtained as a Director for personal benefit or the benefit of another organization.
 Directors must strictly adhere to ORCID’s Conflict of Interest Policy (see Section 10.0)

 Decisions of the Board are to be evidenced by resolutions passed at meetings of the Board or by unanimous written consent.
 These are to be recorded by the Secretary in the minutes of the meeting (if there is one), and filed in the corporate (electronic) minute book.